-- No eating or drinking in the lab. - No cell phones (exit the room if must use phone). - Clean up after yourself (table, transducer, put away chairs and other equipment, trash, etc.). - Inform instructor or staff of needed supplies or equipment broken. - Keep a low tone of voice.
+- No eating or drinking in the lab. - No cell phones (exit the room if must use phone). - No long nails! - Clean up after yourself (table, transducer, put away chairs and other equipment, trash, etc.). - Inform instructor or staff of needed supplies or equipment broken. - Keep a low tone of voice.
 The lab is small; speaking loudly can be very disruptive to students who need their concentration on scanning. - Do not interrupt students' scanning time.
-Ask the students whether it is okay to ask them questions while they are scanning. - Never leave your personal property unattended.
+Ask the students whether it is okay to ask them questions while they are scanning. - Students engaging in disruptive behavior in class will be asked to leave and may be subject to other penalties if the behavior continues. - Never leave your personal property unattended.
 Although Lincoln University does have a zero tolerance for theft, the university is not responsible for lost or stolen items.
 Any students caught stealing will be prosecuted. - Please do not remove any objects from the lab (books and study materials). - Leave personal conversation outside the lab. - Outside patients: reconcile with instructor or Lab assistant. - No children are allowed in the lab.